ChenHsieh/sapelo2-boilerplate/pipeline/get_best_hit/readme.md

 when you have a fasta file of peptide sequences, you want to know what are their best hits (most similar peptide sequences according to DIAMOND) from some other genomes for functional annotation references, then you can try this pipeline to save up some manual labor.
 It's not well built, some file name matching issues might happen, but a few manual renaming would help.

+this is a pipeline used when helping annotating a white clover transcriptome

 # usage

 your peptide of interest would be in fasta format in `transcripts.fasta.transdecoder.pep`